lyh983012/SNN-genunit/README.md

 LIAF-SNN implementation

-Part of the code is used in Paper [LIAF-Net: Leaky Integrate and Analog Fire Network for Lightweight and Efficient Spatiotemporal Information Processing](https://ieeexplore.ieee.org/abstract/document/9429228)
+Some of the codes are used in Paper [LIAF-Net: Leaky Integrate and Analog Fire Network for Lightweight and Efficient Spatiotemporal Information Processing](https://ieeexplore.ieee.org/abstract/document/9429228)

 ## Citation
 If you find this code useful in your research, please consider citing and here is an example BibTeX entry: